 Q: Can I brew my kombucha for more than 3 weeks?

 A: It entirely depends on the temperature.
-If you can leave the fermentation jar in a cool location (74 degree or lower) then 3 weeks is totally fine.
-It will undoubtedly be tart, but you can simply sweeten it back up with sugar/ fruit after in a second ferment.
+If you can leave the brew jar in a cool location (74 degree or lower) then 3 weeks is totally fine.
+It will undoubtedly be tart, but you can simply sweeten it back up with sugar/ fruit during the second fermentation.

 Q: Do you recommend the continuous brew method?